 And, I’d ask myself, “Why are you even thinking about her?”
 I even tried to pray her away, “Lord, please remove her from my mind.”

-Pray for Others Like They’re You
+Pray for Difficult People Like They’re You.

 Now, I’m no stranger to prayer, and I’m pretty sure I prayed for her the first time I encountered her nastiness, so I felt a little like “Really?” when I heard these instructions.